wp-plugins/ai-responsive-gallery-album/readme.txt

 Features:

 * There is no limitation to the number of albums and photos.
+* There is no limitation to the number of albums and photos.
 * Upload any number of photos to each album in the gallery.
+* Micro Image gallery Features so user can easily view all the thumb photos of albums.
 * Add Single Gallery to your page or post using a shortcode.
 Ex.
 [Album ID=1]
 * Add Multiple Gallery to your page or post using a shortcode.
 Ex.[Album ID=1,2]
 * Add Gallery to your page or post using a shortcode.
 Ex.
 [Album]